okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 - **Authenticator:** Represents an authenticator that's used to verify the identity of a user, such as Okta Verify.
 - **Method:** Represents a channel for an authenticator, such as using SMS or voice for an authenticator that uses a phone.
 An authenticator may have zero or more methods.
 - **Capability:** A user action associated with a remediation, authenticator, or method, such as requesting a new OTP or a password reset.
 - **Field:** Represents a UI element, either a static item, such as a label, or user input, such as a selection list.
 It includes properties for state information, such as whether the associated value is required.
-Properties also store the current value of user input field, such as the string for an OTP or the selected choice.
-A lists of choices, or **Options**, are represented by a collection of fields.
+A property also stores the current value of a user input field, such as the string for an OTP or the selected choice.
+A collection of fields, or **Options**, represents a list of choices.
 A field may contain a form that contains more fields.
 - **Form:** Contains the fields that represent the user action for a remediation.
 - **InteractionCodeFlow:** Represents the session during the sign-in flow.
 In the Android SDK it includes the function for requesting the next step in the flow.